-Dr. Szymanski's research interests spans from network science, with emphasis on social networks and computer wireless and sensor networks to analysis and design of distributed and parallel algorithms, simulation of computers, networks and biological/ecological phenomena.
+Dr. Szymanski's research interests span from network science, with emphasis on social networks and computer wireless and sensor networks to analysis and design of distributed algorithms, simulation of computers, networks and biological/ecological phenomena.

-His projects include dynamic processes on networks, hidden groups in social networks, sensor network protocols and algorithms, and large-scale parallel and distributed computing and simulation.
-Dr. Szymanski led the development of COST and DSIM, two innovative simulation systems, SENSE for sensor network simulation, GENESIS for real-time network management and VOGUE for innovative HMM models.
+His projects include spread of opinion and other dynamic processes on networks, communities in social networks, and large-scale parallel and distributed computing and simulation.
+Dr. Szymanski developed a novel Mutual Exclusion algorithm, led the development of the GANXIS and SpeakEasy community detection algorithms; the SENSE simulator for sensor network simulation, and VOGUE and Conceptor-based innovative HMM models.

-A research project using Internet-connected computers to do research in determining the evolution of the Milkyway galaxy.
+A research project that uses Internet-connected computers to trace the evolution of the Milkyway galaxy.